theflyingwolves/Postgres-Lru/README.txt

 2) Description
 2.1) Overview
+In this freelist-lru.c file, we replaced the original clock replacement policy by a LRU policy in the buffer manager module of PostgresSql.
 We added a new struct named BufferListNode with pointers to prev and next.
 A BufferListNode object is a node in the linked list.
 We preallocated all the BufferListNodes in an array stored in StrategyControl.

 2.2) Highlight of changes